AKSW/QuitStore/README.md

 You can find the interface to query the current `HEAD` of your repository under `http://your-quit-host/sparql`.
 To access any branch or commit on the repository you can query the endpoints under `http://your-quit-host/sparql/<branchname>` resp. `http://your-quit-host/sparql/<commitid>`.
 Since the software is still under development there might be some missing features or strange behavior.
-If you are sure that the store does not follow the W3C recommandation please [file an issue](https://github.com/AKSW/QuitStore/issues/new).
+If you are sure that the store does not follow the W3C recommendation please [file an issue](https://github.com/AKSW/QuitStore/issues/new).

 #### Examples